waltonwing/SortMP3/README.md

 1. it is missing the Album meta data
 2. it is not in the same folder level as the script, i.e., already inside a child folder, no matter the folder match the album name or not

-This script currently only support system whit display language set to Traditional Chinese and Japanese.
+This script currently only support system whit display language set to Traditional Chinese and English.